sense-i-co/docs/docs/CNFE-001.md

 7. Click the **Close** button.

-8. Repeat the steps above to capture email dresses for other Customers.
+8. Repeat the steps above to capture email addresses for other Customers.
 ___

 ### Supplier Profile